GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/08.571-580/02.Keep-Step/docs.md

 ---
+title: |
-title: 572.
-Keep Step
+    572. Keep Step - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 572.
+Keep Step.
+In the struggle of life there's a conquest to win; Would you break from the fetters that bind you to sin?
+Would you vanquish the foe to the cause of the Right?
+You must gird on your armor bright.
+Persevere in all you do; Looking up, your way pursue; Toiling on till life is over, With the faithful gone before.
+    keywords:  |
-    keywords: Christ in Song, Keep Step, In the struggle of life there&#039;s a conquest to win, Keep step!  step!  ever
+        Christ in Song, adventhymnals, advent hymnals, Keep Step, In the struggle of life there's a conquest to win.
+Keep step!  step!  ever,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 572. KEEP STEP
+####  Christ in Song,

 ```txt
 1.